umaira-tahir/League-of-Legends-Match-Predictor/README.md

 A machine learning project that predicts the outcome of League of Legends matches using in-game statistics, built with a **PyTorch logistic regression model**.

-Developed as the final project for the **IBM AI Engineering Professional Certificate** (Deep Learning with PyTorch course).
+Developed as the final project for the **IBM AI Engineering Professional Certificate** (Introduction to Neural Networks and PyTorch course).

 ---